 2).
 For an interview with the Washington Times in 1989, Professor Griff of Public Enemy spoke to journalist David Mills and was quoted as saying, “Jews are responsible for the majority of the wickedness in the world.”
 Obviously, this caused a huge uproar.
 Chuck D later apologized on Griff’s behalf.
 This didn’t calm things down though and when Chuck felt the group was being unfairly persecuted, he responded to one of the group’s naysayers in “Welcome to the Terrordome.”

 1).
 In the March 2006 issue of Playboy, Kanye West said the following, “I try to walk and be more Christlike.
-I’m a man and I havexin_2304030510529491760658 shortcomings.
+I’m a man and I have shortcomings.
 But I think if there were a bible written today in the new millennium, I’d be in one of the characters in it.”
 Many could argue that Kanye has saved music on a few occasions, but him likening his accomplishments to those found in The Bible is a stretch even for him.

 What are your thoughts on religion in Hip-Hop?
 Please share your thoughts in the comments section!